 Can You Replace Stucco With Brick?

-Yes, it’s possible to replace your stucco with brick.
+Yes, itโs possible to replace your exterior coating with bricks.
 Doing that can give various advantages.

 It can improve the appearance of your exterior and can enhance the insulation components of your wall.
-However, replacing your stucco with brick might cost you a lot of money.
+However, replacing it with bricks might cost you a lot of money.

 Stucco Over Brick Problems

-Since stucco and brick are both absorbent, the tendency of putting the stucco over brick might cause moisture problems.
-The possibility of mold growth underneath the stucco is quite high.
+Since they are both absorbent, the tendency of putting the stucco over brick might cause moisture problems.
+The possibility of mold growth underneath the textured finish is quite high.

-That is why it would be recommended if the stucco is painted with an elastomeric type of paint to seal it properly and protect it against moisture.
+That is why it would be recommended that the surface is painted with an elastomeric type of paint to seal it properly and protect it against moisture.

 Installing stucco over brick is almost a permanent process.
-Meaning, you must carefully think about it before starting the installation because taking the stucco over the brick is a very tedious task.
+This means you must carefully think about it before starting this installation is labor intensive and expensive.

 Brick or Stucco – What is Better?

 Each of these construction materials has its distinct capabilities and advantages.
-So, in some aspects, the brick may be better than stucco, or vice versa.
+So, in some aspects, brickwork may be better than stuccoed surfaces, or vice versa.
 But let us try to compare them by category.

 In terms of durability and longevity, brick is the better option.
-When it comes to appearance, wide color selection, and the ability to be painted, stucco wins the contest.
+Stucco wins the contest when it comes to appearance, wide color selection, and the ability to be painted.

-Stucco needs to be maintained quite regularly, while brick is low-maintenance.
+Stucco needs to be maintained quite regularly, while bricks are low-maintenance.
 Therefore, they are both non-combustible and can withstand strong winds.

 See more related content in our article about stucco house design on this page.